The Marshall House is a beautiful historic hotel in Savannah, but… is it actually haunted?

 Savannah Vacation Planner

-• Savannah First-Timer’s Guide – My ebook combines my most helpful Savannah travel tips from this website in one handy downloadable guide.
+My Savannah First-Timer’s Guide is where I’ve gathered all of my top Savannah tips from this website into one handy downloadable ebook.

-When you purchase my ebook, you’ll also gain access to a private Facebook group where you can ask questions about your trip and get advice from others who have recently visited.
+When you purchase the guide, you’ll also gain access to a private Facebook group where you can ask questions about your trip and get advice from others who have recently visited.

 Do you have any questions about The (haunted) Marshall House?
 If so, let me know in the comments below!